Abandoned Hayride in Chaska

 Parking

-Just follow the Scream Town signs and you’ll find it.
-You’ll be driving on a dirt road with grass parking, similar to the Trail of Terror or the Renaissance Festival.
+Follow the Scream Town signs.
+You’ll drive a short dirt road and park on grass, similar to the Trail of Terror or the Renaissance Festival.
+Parking is plentiful and fairly level, but I wouldn’t bring a low-clearance car.

 Cookies at Scream Town